 Another problem is that, unless you are a polished player, it is difficult to play a recording from start to finish in one take.
 This has severe limitations for me, as I can barely go a few bars between mistakes!
 For these reasons, using the computer for recording was an absolute god-send.
 When recording using a MIDI sequencer, not only can you record just short chunks at a time and then join them together, you can also go back into the programme after a "take" and correct any wrong notes that were made without having to play the same part a hundred times, hoping that just once you will get the whole piece right!
 Despite this, I did occasionally achieve a complete analogue recording by overdubbing a few single 'takes' together into a piece of music.
 Apart from pre-programming the drum machine, the following instrumental consists of live playing of bass and lead/rhythm guitars with the DX-21 synthesizer acting as an organ.
-This excerpt of Rhythm and Blue-ish was made using the set-up described below....
+This piece, Rhythm and Blue-ish was made using the set-up described below....

 Pictured above is my mid-1980s mini recording studio......
 Impressed?
 (Thought not!)
 The keyboard is a Yamaha DX-21, a very popular choice among amateur bands at the time.
 It was a baby brother to the DX-7 which was seen being used by keyboard players on Top of the Pops almost every week.
 The DX-21 came without touch sensitivity though, and had fewer sound textures, although with the ability to play two 'voices' at once or split the keyboard into two sounds it was still a very versatile instrument.